switowski/portfolio/src/posts/2022/obsidian/index.md

 Plugins like Kanban or Mind Map are *good enough* replacements for dedicated tools like Trello or SimpleMind.
 They might be missing some advanced features, but I have everything in one place, accessible from my laptop or smartphone.
 For me, that convenience is great.

 One thing I'd welcome in Obsidian is the possibility of customizing ALL the shortcuts.
-I'm spoiled by VS Code, where any command can be assigned to a keyboard shortcut. ~~With Obsidian, some commands have a different mapping than VS Code, so I wish I could edit them and use the exact same keyboard commands in both tools.~~ **Update:** Luckily, I found the [Code Editor Shortcuts](https://github.com/timhor/obsidian-editor-shortcuts) plugin that mostly solves this problem for me.
+I'm spoiled by VS Code, where any command can be assigned to a keyboard shortcut. ~~With Obsidian, some commands have a different mapping than VS Code, so I wish I could edit them and use the exact same keyboard commands in both tools.~~ **Update:** Luckily, I found the [Code Editor Shortcuts](https://github.com/timhor/obsidian-editor-shortcuts) plugin that mostly solves this problem.

 Let me know if you have some other plugins worth checking out or some really cool Obsidian tricks you want to share!